justinmahar/YouTube-Subscriber-Counter/README.md

 - `metrics28Days` — subscriber, view, and watch-hour gains over the last 28 days (projection rates)
 - `adjusted` — projected whole-number stats as of `asOfUnix`

-`growthRatesPerMinute` is optional documentation on the Jay Mayor API but is not required by the firmware.
+`growthRatesPerMinute` is optional and is not required by the firmware.

 ### 2. Flash the firmware